-Although Angkor Wat and Siem Reap in the north of Cambodia might be better-known tourist destinations, the Cambodian capital Phnom Penh should certainly not be overlooked and is such an important part of any South East Asian itinerary
+Although Angkor Wat and Siem Reap in the north of Cambodia might be better-known tourist destinations, the Cambodian capital Phnom Penh should certainly not be overlooked and is such an important part of any South-East Asian itinerary

-Truly steeped in historical importance, and shrouded in amazing architecture – the city once known as the Pearl of Asia certainly drew me in.
+Truly steeped in historical importance, and shrouded in amazing architecture – the city is once known as the Pearl of Asia certainly drew me in.
 On arriving in Phnom Penh I was hit with an overwhelming sense of familiarity, despite this being our first family visit to Cambodia.

 Arriving on a Sunday, there is a relaxed vibe, the air is warm in late March but not stifling hot.
-There are more tuk-tuks than motorcycles filling the roads compared to Vietnam – and of course road lanes are non-existent, everyone weaves between impossibly small gaps with relative calm.
+There are more tuk-tuks than motorcycles filling the roads compared to Vietnam – and of course, road lanes are non-existent, everyone weaves between impossibly small gaps with relative calm.

 History of Cambodia

 Although the capital is now a thriving city again, it will remain forever scarred by the brutalities that occurred under Pol Pot’s reign of terror from 1975 until the liberation then occupation by the Vietnamese in 1979.
 To this day the political situation is still not entirely stable.

-There are two main memorials to the atrocities that occurred in the 1970’s, one is the Choeung Ek “Killing Fields” and in central Phnom Penh the S-21 Genocide Museum – previously a school that became a prison camp during the regime.
+There are two main memorials to the atrocities that occurred in the 1970s, one is the Choeung Ek “Killing Fields” and in central Phnom Penh the S-21 Genocide Museum – previously a school that became a prison camp during the regime.